 From the Great Wall of China to Mount Everest, the world is full of wonders.

 It seems there may never be a definitive list of wonders, one we can all agree on.
-Regardless, there are some pretty astounding wonders begging to be explored, courtesy of Mother Nature herself.
+Regardless, some pretty astounding wonders are begging to be explored, courtesy of Mother Nature herself.

 The Great Barrier Reef

 Australia’s Great Barrier Reef is truly a wonder of nature.
 The reef system is so large; it is one of the few natural wonders that can be seen from space.

 Viewed from the air, the world’s biggest coral reef leaves a lasting impression but up close from a boat or better, while diving or snorkelling is an experience not soon forgotten.
 The reefs teeming ecosystem presents an astonishing variety of life in all shapes, sizes and colours.
 You’ll be surprised at the beauty that lies just beneath the surface of the Coral Sea.
 Between May and October, the Great Barrier Reef becomes the calving grounds of the migratory humpback whales.
 Definitely, a sight to see!